 Choral conductors are advised to observe rehearsals of each of the various vocal and instrumental ensembles.
 Further conducting experience is gained by serving as assistant conductor for one of the faculty-led choruses, and by directing the Battell Chapel and Marquand Chapel choirs.
-Visiting guest conductors have included Stefan Parkman, Sir David Willcocks, Robert Shaw, Krzysztof Penderecki, James MacMillan, and Sir Neville Marriner.
-In 2006-2007, the guest conductor will be Helmuth Rilling.
+Visiting guest conductors have included Stefan Parkman, Sir David Willcocks, Robert Shaw, Krzysztof Penderecki, James MacMillan, Sir Neville Marriner, and Helmuth Rilling, who will return in 2008.
+Stephen Layton will also visit in 2008.

-Additionally, a choral conducting major enrolling through the Institute of Sacred Music will elect the ISM Colloquium each term.
+Additionally, a choral conducting major enrolling in the Institute of Sacred Music will elect the ISM Colloquium each term and one academic course taught by an ISM faculty member.
+Should the student be exempt from MUS 510, he or she will elect one additional ISM course.